 2. Aussie Bubble and Squeak with Fried Egg Topper

-Here is yet another healthy recipe for under $20.
-Eggs are an inexpensive way to fill up everyone, and they are so easy and versatile because you can pair them with so many things.
+Here is yet another healthy and budget-friendly family meal for under $20.
+Eggs are an inexpensive way to fill everyone up, and they are so easy and versatile because you can pair them with so many things.
 It makes throwing together dinner at the end of the day quick, easy and, best of all, cheap.

-- 1 tbs olive oil + cooking oil spray
+- 1 tbsp olive oil & cooking oil spray

-- 500g leftover roasted vegetables (such as sweet potato, pumpkin, potato and carrots), roughly chopped
+- 500g roasted vegetables (such as roasted sweet potato, pumpkin, potato and carrots), roughly chopped

 - 1 cup frozen peas

-Heat oil in a medium non-stick frying pan over medium heat.
+Heat oil in a frying pan over medium heat.
 Add roasted vegetables and cook, tossing often, for 4-5 minutes until vegetables are hot and crisp at the edges.
 Toss through peas and keep warm over low heat.
-Spray a separate medium non-stick frying pan with oil to grease.
+Spray a separate frying pan with oil to grease.
 Heat over medium heat.
-Crack eggs into pan and fry until cooked to your liking.
+Crack eggs into the pan and fry until cooked to your liking.
 Top vegetables with fried eggs, season and serve.
-(Plan to serve each person two eggs.)

 3. Spaghetti Carbonara

-Another easy go-to healthy recipe for under $20 is pasta – and it takes just under 30 minutes to make!
-Pasta can be used in so many ways and is a staple easily purchased at the supermarket for pretty cheap (stocking up when there is a sale can save you even more money!).
-Plus, for this recipe, you can take the bacon that you don’t use and use it another day to make a whole different meal.
+Another easy and cheap family meal for under $20 is pasta – and it takes just under 30 minutes to make!
+Pasta can be used in so many ways and is a pantry staple).
+Plus, with this recipe, you can take the bacon that you don’t use and use it another day to make a whole different meal.
 Your weeknight dinners are sorted – score!

 - 225g spaghetti